klausbreyer/v01.io/content/posts/2023-knowledge-work-disruption/index.md

 ![](guiding-star.webp)

-Earning my living as a CTO or CTPO, I recently launched [a new Software Tool](https://www.v01.io/posts/2023-dumplink-launch/) in a crowded market: how teams build software.
-Entering an established market with a different approach needs a sound foundation for why the new solution is contrarian to what others are already doing.
-Today I want to share the core principles guiding me for the last couple of years together with the thought leaders that inspired me here.
+Earning my living as a CTO or CTPO, I recently launched [a new Software Tool](https://www.v01.io/posts/2023-dumplink-launch/) in a crowded market: a tool to help teams build software.
+Entering an established market with a different approach needs a sound foundation for why the new solution is contrarian to what others are already doing while also still providing value.
+Today I want to share the core principles and the thought leaders that inspired me here.

 ## Cal Newport and the End of the Hyperactive Hive Mind